NAISS-Training/Using-CPU-nodes/docs/index.md

 You can find the registration here:

-Registration is set to close on
+Registration is set to close on 15th January 2026.
+Acceptance on the course will be announced no later than the 19th January 2026.